lunemec/go-rule-of-thumb/README.md

 The decision isn't as simple as solely relying on `Big O` notation, which primarily reflects time complexity.
 Real-world performance depends on various factors, such as memory locality, the number of allocations, pointer chasing, and more.

+## Disclaimer
+❗These rules are not a dogma!
+Please don't link to this document saying "you should use this because rules-of-thumb says so".
+Always measure and benchmark your own code with your own data.

+Examples here are what is called micro-optimization, before diving into these, profile your code, find real bottlenecks, and fix low hanging fruit there first.

 ## Needle in a haystack
 When is it more efficient to convert a *slice* into a *map* for locating an element `x` within the set `A` (x ∈ A)?